Mountain State University: Loss of accreditation

 On June 28, 2012, the Higher Learning Commission, the regional accrediting authority for the North Central Association of Colleges and Schools, withdrew the accreditation of Mountain State University, effective August 27, 2012.
-The date was subsequently extended until December 31, 2012 to allow the university to 'teach out' those students close to graduation.
+The date was subsequently extended until December 31, 2012, to allow the university to "teach out" those students close to graduation.

-On August 6, 2012, MSU's Board of Trustees formally appealed the withdrawal of MSU's accreditation with the Higher Learning Commission.
-On December 18, 2012, the Appeals Panel voted to sustain the Commission's action.
-MSU's regional accreditation terminated on December 31, 2012.
-All degrees conferred by MSU on or before this date are valid and are fully accredited by the Higher Learning Commission.
+On August 6, 2012, MSU's board of trustees formally appealed the withdrawal of MSU's accreditation with the Higher Learning Commission.
+On December 18, 2012, the appeals panel voted to sustain the commission's action.
+MSU's regional accreditation was terminated on December 31, 2012.
+All degrees conferred by MSU on or before this date are valid and are accredited by the Higher Learning Commission.
 MSU closed effective January 1, 2013.
-The Higher Learning Commission was heavily criticized for its closed door decision-making policies and lack of the availability of official minutes detailing its discussions and actions during this time.

 In May 2014, the Mountain State University Board of Trustees filed a lawsuit against the Higher Learning Commission seeking to restore the university's accreditation.
-In 2017, the United States District Court for the Southern District of West Virginia granted the Higher Learning Commission's Motion for Summary Judgment, effectively ending MSU's lawsuit in favor of the Higher Learning Commission.
+In 2017, the United States District Court for the Southern District of West Virginia granted the Higher Learning Commission's motion for summary judgment, effectively ending MSU's lawsuit in favor of the Higher Learning Commission.

 On August 13, 2014, UC announced that a settlement had been reached between itself, MSU, and the plaintiffs in various lawsuits arising out of the loss of MSU's accreditation.
 MSU's insurance company established an $8.5 million fund to compensate affected students and MSU liquidated its remaining assets.
 The settlement was given preliminary court approval on October 6, 2014.
 Final court approval was given on March 9, 2015.
-MSU’s former Beckley campus was sold to West Virginia University.
+MSU's former Beckley campus was sold to West Virginia University.
 MSU ceased to exist as a legal entity on May 17, 2018.

-UC is the permanent custodian of MSU's student records.
+The University of Charleston is the permanent custodian of MSU's student records.
 Transcripts from Beckley College, The College of West Virginia and Mountain State University may be purchased through the National Student Clearinghouse.